lethanov/CustomObstacle/README.md

 - add functionality numbers of rocket for cps, if more thant 10 = illimited.
 - add functionality number of stamina illimited, if more than 5 times = illimited.
 - retro compatibility with rocket illimited cps.
+- make some animation with windows for fun.

 Mode :
 - Make a new ScriptTable to display the ranking.